 Blog

-You walk out of your Harvard Business School (HBS) interview, and you are either floating on cloud nine, feeling amazing, or your mind is racing with “could’ve, should’ve, would’ve.”
+You walk out of your Harvard Business School (HBS) interview, and you are either floating on cloud nine and feeling amazing, or your mind is racing with “could’ve, should’ve, would’ve.”
 You wish you could run back to the interviewer to clarify your answers or add details.
 With the HBS Post-Interview Reflection, you can!
-Not literally, of course, but you nonetheless have the opportunity to follow up on anything you think was left incomplete, unclear, or unsaid.
+Not literally, of course, but this additional submission gives you the opportunity to follow up on anything you think was left incomplete, unclear, or unsaid.

 1. Pay attention to the guidance given by HBS.

-One message that stands out in the guidance HBS provides is that it is not intended to be a formal essay.
+One message that stands out in the guidance HBS provides is that the Post-Interview Reflection is not intended to be a formal essay.
 The admissions committee advises that you think of the submission as though you are writing a reflection after a meeting.
-To me, this guidance suggests that your writing style can be more casual than you would use in a typical “professional” write-up and therefore less rigid than a formal essay.
-Imagine you are composing an email to a colleague.
-In fact, I always like to read the post-interview reflection essay aloud to ensure that it is clear and sounds like a letter addressed to an actual person.
+To me, this guidance suggests that your writing style can be more casual, and therefore less rigid, than you would use in a typical “professional” write-up.
+Imagine that you are composing an email to a colleague.
+In fact, I always like to read the Post-Interview Reflection aloud to ensure that it is clear and sounds like a letter addressed to an actual person.
 For example, dispense with long sentences, and avoid using a lot of multisyllabic words.
 Ultimately, ask yourself, Does this read like how I talk?

 2. Jot down your thoughts immediately after the interview.